 You can check out its Facebook page.
 And, better yet, if things go as planned, you’ll be buying goods from Sasa Africa craftswomen at world craft websites in just a few months.

 Tim Berry is founder and Chairman of Palo Alto Software, founder of bplans.com, and a co-founder of Borland International.
-He is author of books and software including Business Plan Pro, published by Palo Alto Software, and The Plan-As-You-Go Business Plan, published by Entrepreneur Press.
+He is author of books and software including Business Plan Pro, published by Palo Alto Software.
 His website is at timberry.com and his main blog is Planning Startups Stories; he also posts on several other blogs including Huffington Post, Amex OPEN Forum, and Industry Word at sba.gov.
 He is an active investor member of the Willamette Angel Conference.